lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 A general plugin has two moving parts.
 A service, which receives events and tells Say which regions to highlight; and a UI component for user interaction.

-TODO
-info:
-A component is a ......
-In this case we are using Ember components and services.
+**note:** A component is a reusable UI element, that has some behavior associated with it.
+In this case we are using Ember [components](https://guides.emberjs.com/release/components/introducing-components/) and [services](https://guides.emberjs.com/release/services/).

 #### Generating the stub Configuration